Lin-Thet-Zaw/xauusd5mTimeFrameAndDailyTFrame/README.md

 ---
 *Disclaimer: Forex and Gold trading carry high structural risks.
 Always test on a demo or cent account before running on a live standard account.*

-- **Telegram Support:** `@lernthert`

----
-*Disclaimer: Forex and Gold trading carry high structural risks.
-Always test on a demo or cent account before running on a live standard account.*